Pilates for Beginners

 While lying on your stomach with legs extended and head resting on forearms overhead draw your belly button up and in, imagine you are squeezing a diamond in your belly button and don't want it to fall out.

-When you do this you will feel your pubic bone press into the mat and the pelvis hollow out.
+When you learn how to Pilates this way you will feel your pubic bone press into the mat and the pelvis hollow out.
 This means your abdominal muscles are working to stabilize this area for some of the prone exercises like the leg/hip extension.

 To learn more about these Pilates for Beginners exercises, as well as a progressive sequence through all the levels check out the new Pilates ebook.